Do you think IIT Guwahati certified course can help you in your career?

 This method continues until all nodes reachable from the source node are visited.
 The queue ensures nodes are processed in the order they were added, supporting level-by-level exploration.

-Implementation of BFS Algorithm
+Implementation of the BFS Algorithm

 Python